 B.E.D.
 M.Arch. / MAA, MRAIC., LEED, G.A.

-Rachelle is an architect at Brook McIlroy with Red River Métis ancestry, working on projects throughout Manitoba and Ontario.
-With 12 years of experience in project design and delivery, Rachelle excels in leveraging architecture as a vehicle for social change.
-Her project work includes public consultation, project schematic, design development, construction documents, and contract administration.
+Rachelle is an architect at Brook McIlroy with Métis ancestry.
+Rachelle has over 12 years of experience in project design and delivery across Manitoba and Ontario.
+Her project work includes public consultation, schematic design, design development, construction documents, and contract administration.
 Having stayed firmly rooted in her Indigenous heritage, Rachelle strives to incorporate Indigenous values and knowledges with design.
-She brings a sense of energy and design excellence to her work.
+She brings a sense of energy and design excellence to her work and excels in leveraging architecture as a vehicle for social change.

 Rachelle actively dedicates time outside of work for the promotion of Indigenous design and architecture across Canada, as well as for the improvement of the architectural profession.
-She served a three year term as the Canadian Director Representing Interns and Intern Architects for the Royal Architectural Institute of Canada (RAIC).
+She recently worked with the Federal Government – Indigenous Services Canada as an Advisory Architect on the Indigenous Homes Innovation Initiative.
+Rachelle also served a three year term as the Canadian Director Representing Interns and Intern Architects for the Royal Architectural Institute of Canada (RAIC).
 She is a Founder and the previous Director for the RAIC Emerging Practitioners.
 Rachelle has been instrumental on various architectural and design competition juries and was also part of the 2015 Accreditation Team for the Dalhousie School of Architecture.
 Rachelle recently presented at the Métis Architecture and Design Symposium at the McEwen School of Architecture.
-She has also worked with the Canadian Government in an Architectural Advisory role to the Indigenous Homes Innovation Initiative.
 Some of Rachelle's accolades include receiving the 2015 College of Fellows Centennial Fund for Interns, the Manitoba Graduate Studies and the Manitoba Métis Federation Scholarships.

 Tneshia Pages Innocente is a Planner at Brook McIlroy.
 Her background in planning, urban design, and architecture have reinforced her belief in the importance of the intersection of design and policy to create dynamic communities, and the value of planning at a variety of scales.
 Her work in these fields have given her experience assessing the physical environment, observing planning problems, and providing recommendations with policy and design based solutions.